senertopaloglu/voting-web-app/README.md

 In order to use Upstash Redis hosting, please create an Upstash account, then proceed to create a new (free) database instance [here](https://console.upstash.com/redis) - billing information is not required.

+Values for the envrionment variables (in `/client/.env.example` and `/server/.env.example`) can be retrieved from the `Details` tab of the webpage for the relevant database instance in the [Upstash console](https://console.upstash.com/redis).

 #### Instructions

 1. `git clone` this repository